belgort-clark/ctec-126-spring-2024-final-project/README.md

 ## Getting an API Key

-You will need an API key in order to communicate with the API.
+- You will need an API key in order to communicate with the API.

-Use this page in Canvas to get started with creating your account and getting your own API key [https://clarkcollege.instructure.com/courses/2059544/pages/read-getting-started-with-the-nyt-api?module_item_id=54836194](https://clarkcollege.instructure.com/courses/2059544/pages/read-getting-started-with-the-nyt-api?module_item_id=54836194).
+- Use the page in Canvas to obtain your API key.

 1. A folder named **test-api-key** which has a file named **test_api_key.html** that includes some very simple JavaScript has been provided to help you test your key.
 Look for the place in the code to insert your API key.
 2. Test your API key.
 If it's not working, contact the instructor as soon as possible.